Gateway shooting: ‘He wanted to make things work’

 “I also saw that he was planning a trip for her birthday, which is in December.”

-Inderlall-Rutt said she had been asked by Shah’s family to do her makeup for her funeral and still couldn’t believe the news of her death.
+Inderlall-Rutt said she had been asked by Shah’s family to do her make-up for her funeral, but could not because the funerals were on the same day.

+Shah’s funeral also took place on Wednesday at the Merebank Adventist Church.

-Lieutenant Colonel Nqobile Gwala, a provincial police spokesperson, said charges of murder and inquest are being investigated by Durban North SAPS.
+Lieutenant-Colonel Nqobile Gwala, a provincial police spokesperson, said charges of murder and an inquest were being investigated by Durban North SAPS.

 “The suspect was also found with a gunshot wound.
 The circumstances surrounding the incident are being investigated.”

-In a statement, management at Gateway said they were aware of the incident and described it as tragic.
+In a statement, management at Gateway said it was aware of the incident and described it as tragic.

 “Domestic incidents of this nature are both tragic and traumatic.
 Our sincere condolences and thoughts are with the families.”